lraunakl/ML-DataSci-Agent-MOOCs/README.md

 # awesome-ai-resources

-Learn AI using free resources
+This repository contains free resources to learn everything AI including LLMs and Agents